- Advice and information

 How can I support the person I care for?

-- Getting help in a crisis by clicking here.
+- Getting help for someone in a mental health crisis

-- Responding to unusual behaviour by clicking here.
+- Responding to unusual behaviour linked to mental illness

 The Hearing Voices Network